-Take a slice or two and add it to your holiday wreath.
-I added a magnolia leaf, cinnamon sticks and a single orange slice to my holidays wreath this year.
+Take one or two slices and attach them to your holiday wreath.
+I added a magnolia leaf, cinnamon sticks, and a single orange slice to my holiday wreath this year.

-Using that same butchers twine, wrap it around a present a few times and attach an orange slice and a tree trimmings.
+Using that same butcher’s twine, wrap it around a present a few times and attach an orange slice and tree trimmings.
 This gives a present that added flair to really look special.

-Use any leftover dried oranges to decorate your tree!
+Use any leftover dried orange slices to decorate your tree!
 This is such a fun and simple way to fill your tree and add some color.